 We are thrilled to announce our participation in the #PlayAtHome project, a series of short plays to be enjoyed at home, commissioned specifically for this moment of unprecedented isolation, to inspire joy and connection for all.
 The goals are simple: pay some artists, invite people to get offline and into their imaginations, and inspire joy and connection.
-Read more in The New York Times.
+Read more in The New York Times and The Utah Review.

 GROUP 1: APRIL 20, 2020

 STEP ONE – WE COMMISSION THE PLAYWRIGHTS Partner theaters offer playwrights $500 commissions to write 5-10 minute plays that can be performed – by any definition! – at home.
 We at Plan-B have commissioned Dee-Dee Darby-Duffin and Tito Livas from our Theatre Artists of Color Writing Workshop!
 STEP TWO – YOU DOWNLOAD THE PLAYS Click here to download our free app and then download or read the scripts under the Play at Home tab!
 STEP THREE – YOU READ THE PLAYS At home, by yourself, in your pajamas.
 In the living room with your family or roommates.
 While cooking dinner or waiting for delivery from local businesses.
 STEP FOUR – HILARITY ENSUES These plays are JOYFUL.
 These plays are meant to exist in your imagination, beyond the usual limits of what might be “possible” onstage at your local theater.
 They’re family-friendly world premieres that can exist in their fullness from your living room.

 STEP FIVE – YOU SHARE WITH US You share images, videos, and soundbites on social media by tagging #PlayAtHome!